In the 2021-2022 school year, we had approximately 865 students in grades PK–12.

 Minnehaha Academy desires to reflect the body of Christ.
 Our school board has set the goal that our student body would statistically match or exceed the racial diversity of the seven county Twin Cities metro area.
 Students of color make up 38% of our student body.
 We continue to seek a balanced representation of students from many cultures.

 No, however all Minnehaha students take a Bible class each year and attend weekly Chapel as part of our commitment to our mission to provide high quality education integrating Christian faith and learning.
 Our community represents over 30 faith denominations and about 85% of our families would consider themselves Christians.

 The admission process ideally begins in the fall of the academic year prior to desired enrollment.
-Applications for the first round of admission decisions must be completed by the end of January for the upcoming school year.
+Applications for the first round of admission decisions must be completed by mid December for the upcoming school year.
 Applications received after January are evaluated on a rolling basis, with qualified students accepted for enrollment until the grade level is filled.
 A campus visit and a tour can be scheduled at any time during the admission process.
-For students applying for Grades 2-12, we require exam results to help us in course placement.
+For students applying for Grades 2nd - 8th grade, we require exam results to help us in course placement.

 Minnehaha Academy is an academically rigorous private school providing high quality education integrating Christian faith and learning for students from preschool through high school.
 The application process is open to everyone, and we welcome students of all backgrounds.
 We believe all people are equal under God, and we are committed to the cultivation of a caring community.
 Families that apply to Minnehaha Academy are not required to sign a statement of faith.